• Skip to primary navigation

 If you don't have kosher salt and want to substitute table salt, use only half as much as the recipe calls for.

-Feel free to substitute sharp white cheddar, Monterey Jack, Gruyere, Manchego, Gouda, or pretty much any combination of hard cheeses you happen to have on hand or like for the cheddar.
+Feel free to substitute sharp white cheddar, Monterey Jack, Gruyere, Manchego, Gouda, or any combination of hard cheeses you have on hand or like for the cheddar.

-If you don't want to use your food processor to crush the crackers, place them in a plastic bag and crush with a rolling pin, or even your hands until they are broken into fine crumbs.
+If you don’t want to use your food processor to crush the crackers, place them in a plastic bag and crush them with a rolling pin or even your hands until they are broken into fine crumbs.

 Leftovers will keep in a tightly covered container for three to five days in the refrigerator or up to two months in the freezer.
 To reheat in the oven, cover with aluminum foil and heat for 25-30 minutes.
 If frozen, allow it to thaw overnight in the fridge before reheating.

 You can make this casserole up to 24 hours ahead.
 Make it up to the point of putting the macaroni and cheese mixture in a casserole dish, and do not make the topping.
 Cover tightly and refrigerate.
-Before you are ready to serve it, remove it from the refrigerator to allow it to come to room temperature.
+Before serving it, remove it from the refrigerator to allow it to come to room temperature.
 Make the topping as directed and then bake as directed.

 Nutrition